SEVEN STEPS TO THE REST OF GOD

 After we believed in Christ, God sealed us with His Spirit.
 God’s seal indicates that we shall be freed from all moral bondages, raised from the dead, glorified, and brought into His Presence.

-In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise, Which is the earnest [pledge] of our inheritance until the redemption of the purchased possession, unto the praise of his glory.
-(Ephesians 1:13,14)
+In Him you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise,

 We are to walk humbly and obediently in the Presence of the Holy Spirit of God.

-And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption.
+And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
 (Ephesians 4:30)

 The Lord Jesus is the Alpha and the Omega.
 He has begun a mighty work in us.
 He, as Joshua of old, is bringing us into the rest of God, into the finished work, the timeless vision, the wisdom and power behind all human history, that was accomplished perfectly in God’s mind before He created the heaven and the earth.